coreytcallaghan/urban_greenspaces/app/README.md

 ## Deploying

-2. run `npm run bnd` to build the site, and push it to github pages
+2. run `npm run bnd` to build the site, and push it to Github pages